josemotta/IoT.Home.Pi/README.md

 - **/home/pi/config**: this folder is for the Home Assistant configuration
 - **/home/pi/backup**: folder to backup/restore the embryo setup

-After running pi-gen for more than half an hour, a SD disk image is generated with all dependencies already installed, and ready to be inserted at Raspberry Pi drive.
-This image has been tested on a RPI 3B with success.
+After running `pi-gen` for half an hour on a virtual Debian machine, created on my development PC, a SD disk image is generated with all dependencies already installed.
+Ready to be inserted at Raspberry Pi drive, the image has been tested on a RPI 3B with success.
 Burn the image with Etcher or similar to get the heart of the embryo.

 ## RPI setup